long-term research agenda

 Aiming at enhancing wind energy reseach eawe fell back on the collective knowledge of its members to work out a long-term research agenda, available here as an open access publication within the journal Wind Energy Science.

 Driven by problems and curiosity, addressing basic research and fundamental knowledge, the authors sincerely hope that it will spur an intensive discussion worldwide within the wind energy community.
-Readers are encouraged to agree or disagree, propose modifications and missing topics, and to challenge each other with good arguments is meanwhile closed.
+The former discussion forum to encourage readers to agree or disagree, propose modifications and missing topics, and to challenge each other with good arguments is meanwhile closed.
 Please from now on share your views by writing to firstname.lastname@example.org.

 eawe jointly organized workshops in cooperation with the Hanse-Wissenschaftskolleg (Institute for Advanced Study, HWK) in Delmenhorst, Germany to prepare the agenda.